PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/120-polymesh-private/index.md

 ## Network tokens

 Polymesh Private eliminates the need for publicly traded utility tokens, reducing uncertainty surrounding operating costs and token provenance.
 Transaction fees can be set to zero or managed using a native utility token for accounting and activity metering purposes, offering users flexibility in operational models.

-## Confidentiality

-Polymesh Private introduces support for [Confidential Assets](confidential-assets/index.md), to enable secure asset transactions on a global ledger without exposing asset balances or transaction amounts.
-This feature is initially available exclusively to users of Polymesh Private.